YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 CCCA planning starts with diagnosis and stability before any graft number is discussed.

-A calm photo is not the same as stable disease
+A quiet photo is not the same as stable disease

 One quiet day can be misleading.
-A scalp can look calm in a photo and still flare again after treatment changes, stress, illness, styling pressure, or no obvious trigger at all.
-I want the trend, not only one image.
+A scalp can look quiet in a photo and still flare again after treatment changes, stress, illness, styling pressure, or no obvious trigger at all.
+The trend matters more than one image.

 In many scarring alopecia discussions, a year of stability is treated as a serious benchmark.
-I do not use that as a magic certificate, but I do see long stability as much safer than recent improvement.
-A few calm weeks after stronger medication is not enough proof for a surgical plan.
+That is not a magic certificate, but long stability is much safer than recent improvement.
+A few quiet weeks after stronger medication are not enough proof for a surgical plan.
+I also separate a scalp that is quiet only while treatment has just been intensified from a scalp that stays predictable after the plan has settled.

-The same caution appears in my page on scarring alopecia and lichen planopilaris.
+The same caution appears in scarring alopecia and lichen planopilaris.
 Different diseases can share one surgical rule.
 Active inflammation should be controlled before donor hair is spent.

-I also want medication timing to be clear.
-If the dermatologist has just changed treatment, the scalp may look temporarily calmer while the true trend is still unknown.
+Medication timing also needs to be clear.
+If the dermatologist has just changed treatment, the scalp may look temporarily quieter while the true trend is still unknown.
 Surgery should not be scheduled simply because the most recent photo looks better.
 The treatment plan, symptoms, and scalp surface should all stay predictable before surgery enters the discussion.

 Donor hair should not be wasted on unstable skin

-Every graft taken from the donor area is a limited resource.
-If the recipient skin is still inflamed or scarred in a way that cannot support growth, the patient can lose precious donor reserve without gaining a useful cosmetic improvement.
+Every graft taken from donor reserve is a limited resource.
+If the recipient scalp is still inflamed or scarred in a way that cannot support growth, the patient can lose precious donor reserve without gaining a useful cosmetic improvement.

 I examine the donor area carefully before saying yes.
 I look at hair caliber, density, miniaturization, scalp health, prior extraction scars, and the amount of reserve that must be protected for the future.